 Activities and events co-sponsored by SGA or an RSO should follow the approval process outlined in the RSO Handbook and submit the request via the event form in the Student Life Portal, my-NPU Engage.
-Activities and events co-sponsored by a diversity office club should follow the approval process with the Office of Diversity and Intercultural Life (ODIL).
+Activities and events co-sponsored by a intercultural office club should follow the approval process with the Office of Intercultural Student Affairs.
 Lastly, activities and events co-sponsored by a campus department should follow the university's approval process.

 Approval must be received in advance of any planning and publicity.
-This includes the review and approval of contracts, security requirements, liability waivers, and other considerations.
+This includes the review and approval of contracts, safety requirements, liability waivers, and other considerations.

-It is the expectation that activities and events sponsored by SGA, an official RSO or another affiliated North Park campus department or organization, adhere to and follow the university guidelines regarding on campus gatherings, physical distancing, personal protective equipment, and other health related policies.
+It is the expectation that activities and events sponsored by SGA, an official RSO or another affiliated North Park campus department or organization, adhere to and follow the university guidelines regarding on late night events, chaperones, prizes, giveaways, raffles, and any campus health-related policies.
 In addition, activities and events sponsored by SGA, an official RSO or another affiliated North Park campus department, are required to submit event information in myNPU-Engage.

 Further information and guidelines for planning an event can be found in the Registered Student Organization Handbook.
-Please contact the Director of Student Activities should you have questions about planning an event.
+Please contact the student activities coordinator should you have questions about planning an event.